fadiHB/MongoDB-guide/README.md

 in some cases, you may have a problem while starting the service try to do a repair by Following the steps:

-1. Remove lock file
+1. Remove lock file.
 `sudo rm /var/lib/mongodb/mongod.lock`

-2. Repair mongodb
+2. Repair mongodb.
 `mongod --repair`

-3. Start mongodb
+3. Start mongodb.
 `sudo service mongodb start`

-4. Start mongo console
+4. Start mongo console.
 `mongo`

+if that did not works, you probably faced a problem during the installation.
+try to uninstall and install again.